 Method 3 – QuickBooks Company File Repair Software

-Even free tools can’t fix all problems; hence, it is recommended to fix QuickBooks Company Data File corruption by using reliable and efficient third-party software such as Stellar Repair for QuickBooks® Software.
+Even free tools can’t fix all problems; hence, it is recommended to fix QuickBooks Company Data File corruption by using reliable and efficient third-party QuickBooks file repair software, such as Stellar Repair for QuickBooks® Software.
 This competent software repairs corrupt QuickBooks data (QBW) file and recover every bit of information stored in it.
+It also helps recover data from QuickBooks backup file (QBB).

 Also, the software provides a free preview of recoverable data from corrupt QBW files.